sustainable_energy svg

 Business Model

-Solcor Group is mainly active in the development and operation of commercial solar installations.
-The group has developed over 400 solar installations for clients from a wide range of sectors and currently manages over 500 installations.
+The Solcor Group is primarily active in the development and operation of commercial solar installations.
+The group has already developed over 650 solar systems for clients across a wide range of sectors and currently manages more than 700 installations.

-The group's strong growth came mainly under the impulse of applying the ESCO model, where the client pays for his solar installation with the savings generated by the installation without the need for an initial investment by the client.
-Solcor, with its partners, currently invested over 25 million euros in projects for its clients.
+Its strong growth has been driven largely by the implementation of the ESCO model, in which clients pay for their solar installation using the savings generated — without the need for any upfront investment.
+Together with its partners, Solcor has invested more than 25 million euros in projects for its clients.

 Active since